HDMS Hvide Ørn (1753): Career

 In 1758, she was sent to Morocco.
 A young Johan Peter Wleugel, then with rank of first lieutenant, was among the officers.

 In 1762, she was under the command of Andreas Georg Hermann Schultz as part of a squadron.

 In 1764–65, she was used as a naval training ship under the command of Ulrik Christian Kaas.

 She was laer stationed at Helsingør as a guard ship to ensure that passing vessels paid Sound Dues.
 In 1769, she was under the command of Christopher Carl Hendrik Hohlenberg.
 In 1770–71, she was under the command of Peter Schiønning.
 Still under the command of Schiønning, she was subsequently sent to Bornholm and Christiansø with a commission tasked with solving a dispute with the local residents over the payment of extra taxes.
 Schiønning has provided a detailed account of the voyage in his diary.

 Fate

-The ship was decommissioed in 1776.
+The ship was decommissioned in 1776.
 A new frigate Hvide Ørn was launched in 1784.